mh-cbon/changelog/README.md

 - make a new repo
 - commit your stuff
 - run `changelog init` to generate a `change.log` file
-- before releasing run `changelog prepare`, it generates an `UNRELEASED` version
+- before a new release, run `changelog prepare`, to generate an `UNRELEASED` version
 - review and edit the new `UNRELEASED` version changes in `change.log` file
 - run `changelog finalize --version=x.x.x` to rename `UNRELEASED` version to its release version
 - run `changelog md --out=CHANGELOG.md` to generate the new markdowned changelog file
-- run `changelog deb --only=x.x.x` to get a the new version changelog and copy it somewhere else. tbd.
+- run `changelog debian` to get a the new version changelog to DEBIAN format

 ### intermediary changelog file

-To work `changelog` uses an intermediary `changelog` file.
+To work `changelog` uses an intermediary file `change.log`.

 #### General overview